-In the video above, Tom Kennedy talks about his move from professional football to financial advice and the lessons he has learned from his transition in the sector.
+In the video above, Gareth Blease talks about his move from professional golf to financial advice and the lessons he has learned from his transition in the sector.

-He is now a financial adviser at Pro Sport Wealth Management.
+Blease is now a financial adviser at Holborn Financial.

-[RL] What made you choose financial advice as a sector to go in?
+[RL] Why did you choose Financial advice as a career?

-[RL] And so the final question would be, what’s the most important lesson you’ve learned since joining the sector?
+[RL] And lastly, what’s the most important lesson you’ve learned since joining the sector?

 [GB] Listen, I would say.
 You know, we learn a lot, we do a lot of exams, and we have a lot of technical knowledge, but that’s all well and good, but if you’re not listening to the client then you’re not really giving personalised advice to the client.
 You know, you need to listen to what they’re saying and understand them and their needs.
 And I think that’s the most important advice I can give to another advisor, to listen to the clients, as they are the most important person.